Container Cost Allocation

 Spend typeDescription

-UsageCost of resources (such as memory and CPU) used by workloads, based on the average usage on that day.
+UsageCost of resources (such as memory, CPU, and GPU) used by workloads, based on the average usage on that day.

-Workload idleCost of resources (such as memory and CPU) that are reserved and allocated but not used by workloads.
+Workload idleCost of resources (such as memory, CPU, and GPU) that are reserved and allocated but not used by workloads.
 This is the difference between the total resources requested and the average usage.

-Cluster idleCost of resources (such as memory and CPU) that are not reserved by workloads in a cluster.
+Cluster idleCost of resources (such as memory, CPU, and GPU) that are not reserved by workloads in a cluster.
 This is the difference between the total cost of the resources and what is allocated to workloads.

 Not monitoredCost of resources where the spend type is unknown.
 To resolve this, install the Datadog Agent on these clusters or nodes.